(The Beatles, Within You Without You)

 "Wait, wait," I said.
 "Let's do it together."

-We moved into the middle of the bed, facing each other with our legs crossed, and took the skin off, then kept taking the whole orange apart, membrane-by-membrane.
+We moved into the middle of the bed, facing each other with our legs crossed, and took the skin off, then kept taking the orange apart, membrane-by-membrane.
 It was like taking apart the Taj Mahal.
-We were awestruck by the magnificent structures, things no architect ever dreamed of building, chambers and antechambers, rooms and anterooms and inner sanctums and nurseries with little baby orange seeds rocking themselves to sleep in elaborate cradles.
+We were awestruck by the magnificent structures, the palaces, things no architect ever dreamed of building, chambers and antechambers, rooms and anterooms and inner sanctums and nurseries with baby orange seeds rocking themselves to sleep in elaborate cradles.

 "God," Ginny said.